By Shraddha Agrawal, Chanakya National Law University

 (3)Contract of Agency

 According to Section 2(A) of the Indian Contracts Act, 1872, when one person signifies to another his willingness to do or to abstain from doing anything, with a view to obtaining the assent of that other to such act or abstinence, he is said to make a proposal.

-Hence, proposal is synonymous to offer.
-So, we can say that the above definition of proposal is also valid for offer.
+Hence, a proposal is synonymous to offer.
+So, we can say that the above definition of the proposal is also valid for an offer.

 Definition of Promise:

 According to Section 2(B) of the Indian Contract Act, 1872, when the person to whom the proposal is made signifies his assent thereto, the proposal is said to be accepted.
 A proposal, when accepted, becomes a promise.

 Offer is an open invitation by the promisor for the acceptance of the terms and conditions of the undertaking, which when accepted by the promisee becomes binding on both parties and the proposal becomes a promise.
 Hence the difference between an offer (proposal) and a promise lies in acceptance of the offer (proposal).

 In American Law, an element required in the creation of an enforceable contract.
 An offer is a proposal to enter into an agreement and must express the intent of the person making the offer to form a contract, must contain the essential terms — including the price and subject matter of the contract — and must be communicated by the person making the offer.
 A legally valid acceptance of the offer will create a binding contract.